Graduate Courses in Mathematics

 Outside department courses

 The spirit of this requirement is that students should learn to communicate with and appreciate the perspectives of users and producers of mathematics in other disciplines.
-The requirement may either be satisifed by either taking two courses (6 units) outside the Mathematics Department or by doing an internship.
+The requirement may be satisfied by either taking two courses (6 units) outside the Mathematics Department or by doing an internship.
 We maintain a list of a priori acceptable courses.